code-not-found/code-not-found.github.io/_posts/jsf/2016-01-05-jsf-primefaces-hello-world-example-using-websphere-application-server-and-maven.md

 The name of the deployed application will be set to <var>'${project.build.finalName}'</var> which defaults to <var>'${artifactId}-${version}'</var>.
 In this example this would be: <var>'jsf-primefaces-websphere-application-server-1.0'</var>.
 In addition the context path is set to <var>'codenotfound'</var>.

 As WebSphere Application Server ships with its own implementation of the Servlet API and JaveServer Faces we need to set the respective Maven dependencies (javax.servlet-api, jsf-api, jsf-impl) to scope="<kbd>provided</kbd>".
 In addition the was-maven-plugin needs to be configured to set the webmodule class loader policy to parent last.
-This can be achieved by setting <var>'<parentLast>'</var> to "<kbd>true</kbd>".
+This can be achieved by setting <var>'&lt;parentLast&gt;'</var> to "<kbd>true</kbd>".

 > Note that WebSphere Application server 8.5 by default runs on JDK 1.6.
 This is why the maven-compiler-plugin has been configured to compile to "1.6".
-Specifying a higher Java version will result following error message when trying to start the application: java.lang.UnsupportedClassVersionError: JVMCFRE003 bad major version; class=com/codenotfound/primefaces/HelloWorld, offset=6
+Specifying a higher Java version will result following error message when trying to start the application:
+<var>java.lang.UnsupportedClassVersionError: JVMCFRE003 bad major version; class=com/codenotfound/primefaces/HelloWorld, offset=6</var>.

 The remaining code of the example is identical to the [PrimeFaces Hello World example detailed in this post]({{ site.url }}/2015/12/jsf-primefaces-hello-world-example-using-jetty-and-maven.html#helloworld).
 Feel free to check it out if you would like to know more details.